 Converse is one of America’s most iconic footwear companies.
 Providing people around the world with sneakers for over 100 years, the brand is considered cool and classic – but do their ethics match their image?
+How ethical is Converse?
 Read on to find out if you should keep repping connies or find more ethical alternatives.

-Converse, owned by Nike, have set some ambitious environmental goals in recent years.
-Currently, the Sustainable Apparel Coalition member uses a low proportion of eco-friendly materials including organic and recycled cotton and polyester.
-They minimise off-cuts in parts of the manufacturing process and have a waste reduction strategy for most of their supply chain.
+Converse, owned by Nike, has set some ambitious environmental goals in recent years.
+Currently, the brand uses some eco-friendly materials including organic and recycled cotton and polyester.
+It minimises off-cuts in parts of the manufacturing process and has a waste reduction strategy for most of their supply chain.

 Parent company Nike has set an ambitious Greenhouse Gas (GHG) target, that includes Converse, to procure 100% renewable for their strategic assets.
-They predict this will reduce their operational emissions by more than 50% by 2025.
-Whilst Nike lead the way with its GHG target, there is no evidence it is on track to meet its target they lag behind on minimising their water impact despite moderate improvements in tracing their supply chain to identify whether they operate in water-stressed basins.
+It predicts this will reduce its operational emissions by more than 50% by 2025.
+Whilst Nike leads the way with its GHG target, there is no evidence it is on track to meet its target they lag behind on minimising its water impact despite moderate improvements in tracing its supply chain to identify whether it operates in water-stressed basins.

 We rated Converse’s labour conditions ‘It’s A Start’.
 While some of its supply chain is certified by FLA Workplace Code of Conduct, including all of the final stage of production, the fine print says members “shall pay at least minimum wage or the appropriate prevailing wage” to their workers.
 But minimum wage does not equal a living wage, especially in high-risk countries where fast fashion brands outsource their production.
 What’s more, Converse’s COVID-19 policies protect suppliers in its supply chain from the impacts of the crisis, but not workers.